N-word and gender politics: How German translators deal with them | The China Post

 “This is something that is stirring the literature scene in Germany,” says Ingo Herzke.
 He mentions that whenever the association of translators VdÜ — which recently adopted the asterisk in its official title — discusses this topic, “it provokes very intense, almost physical reactions.”

-“One can understand that something like this is used in official forms for democratic-social reasons, but it’s unthinkable in literary texts because it is ugly,” Herzke adds.
+“People can understand that something like this is used in official forms for democratic-social reasons, but it’s unthinkable for them in literary texts because they feel it’s ugly,” Herzke adds.

 But obviously, Herzke points out, “for all those questions, there are no clear answers; this is a process of mutual understanding that is constantly evolving.”